Church hospitality is not evangelism. The welcome ministry has a supporting role in the work of making disciples, but it is not evangelism.

 - When no one says hello, the perceived coldness hinders your ability to remember what the sermon was about.

-- When people stare at you for not dressing right, you want to hide, but feel trapped.
+- When people stare at you for not dressing right, you want to hide and you feel trapped.

 However, when a guest experiences: